mastermind-zed/Classification-of-Alzheimer-and-Parkinson-Diseases/README.md

-# 🧠 Deep Learning Framework for Alzheimer’s and Parkinson’s Classification
+# Transfer Learning-Based Classification of Alzheimer’s and Parkinson’s Diseases

 A deep learning-based research framework for automated classification of Alzheimer’s and Parkinson’s diseases using structural brain MRI scans.